vic6/rocket-paper-scissors/README.md

 ##### `get`, `post`, `put`, `delete`

 rails-rspec includes some helpers to help you run your controller actions and test them.
-For example, `get` issues a GET request against your app.
+For example, `get` issues a GET request to your Rails app, allowing you to test what happens when a certain controller action runs.

 The first argument to these helpers is the method on the controller that should be run.
 The second argument is a hash that will become the `params` hash.